FCA's challenges in focus as Ferrari makes Milan debut

 FCA's shares were down 3.7 percent on Monday, underperforming a 2.5 percent drop in Milan's blue-chip index.

-In spinning off Ferrari, Marchionne has sought to position the supercar maker as a luxury goods business to win the high-flying trading multiples of companies such as Hermes (HRMS.PA) and Prada (1913.HK).
+In spinning off Ferrari, Marchionne has sought to position the supercar maker as a luxury goods business to win the high-flying trading multiples of companies such as Hermes and Prada.

 "Though Ferrari will be the most profitable stand-alone auto maker, its gross and EBIT margins are still around 20 percent and 5 percent lower, respectively, than luxury peers," Arndt Ellinghorst, an analyst at Evercore ISI said in a note.